kaslusimoes/MSc-Thesis/source/33_mfantiferromagnetic.md

-## Model 3 {#sec:methods:model3}
+## Model 3 {#sec:models:model3}
 <!-- A model for a Bipartite Society -->

-__Problema: falar das vantagens do modelo sem que o leitor saiba qual é o modelo.
-Solução: Não falar como vantagem do modelo 3 mas expor a fraqueza do modelo 1.
-Ai então falar que temos o mesmo problema no Ising z e apresentar a solução__

-In our third model we investigate the conditions for existence of groups, or factions, inside a society of agents.
-This is a situation not encountered naturally in the models presented before, in the case of only one discussed query, $\zeitgeist$.
-Another advantage this model has over the one in [@sec:methods:model1] is that in that one the only values of mistrust $\varepsilon$ we could explore were between $0$ and $0.5$ (as we present in [@sec:results:model1]).
+Both models presented before have the disadvantage of not being able to describe situations in which there is a subdivision of factions, or communities, inside a same society.
+Other results from our group [@Alves2016; @Alves2018] give us reason to believe that the multiplicative noise $\varepsilon$ is an important parameter to analyze this phenomena of group formation and opposition between different groups.

+This has led us into developing a third model, which would capture the intuitions we obtained with the first two models and could treat this situation of opposing communities' interactions.
+Our first model, despite being a cumbersome model to work with, had the parameter $\varepsilon$ naturally imbued into it.
+However, this model only yields reasonable results for $\varepsilon < 0.5$.
 This is because for values of $\varepsilon > 0.5$ the society enters a frustrated state which cannot be resolved by aligning nor anti-aligning the opinions of the agents.
+Our second model, while being more amenable to calculations, did not have a parameter enabling the existence of antiferromagnetic interactions.

+Our solution then, is to develop a model from the second model (because of ease of analytical manipulation and of interpretation of results) while still capturing the existence of a parameter that describes opposition and antiferromagnetism, $\varepsilon$.

-A similar problem is known for the infinite-range Ising model which we present below
+We build upon ideas of the infinite-range Ising model with antiferromagnetic interactions, which we present below.

 ### Infinite-range Ising model {#sec:isingmodel}